 San Marino is a somewhat small city located in the state of California.
-With a population of 13,464 people and two constituent neighborhoods, San Marino is the 374th largest community in California.
-Much of the housing stock in San Marino was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 12,513 people and three constituent neighborhoods, San Marino is the 389th largest community in California.

 San Marino home prices are not only among the most expensive in California, but San Marino real estate also consistently ranks among the most expensive in America.

-San Marino is a decidedly white-collar city, with fully 94.68% of the workforce employed in white-collar jobs, well above the national average.
+San Marino is a decidedly white-collar city, with fully 92.85% of the workforce employed in white-collar jobs, well above the national average.
 Overall, San Marino is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in San Marino who work in management occupations (18.78%), healthcare (15.90%), and sales jobs (14.03%).
+There are especially a lot of people living in San Marino who work in management occupations (16.22%), sales jobs (11.94%), and healthcare (11.67%).

 Also of interest is that San Marino has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in San Marino telecommute to their jobs.
-Overall, about 10.62% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 16.01% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 San Marino is an extremely ethnically-diverse city.
 The people who call San Marino home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of San Marino residents report their race to be Asian, followed by White.
-Important ancestries of people in San Marino include Irish, English, Italian, and Scottish.
+Important ancestries of people in San Marino include German, English, Irish, Scottish, and French.

 The most common language spoken in San Marino is English.
 Other important languages spoken here include Chinese and Spanish.